Skin school, Acne, Anti-aging, Skincare

 When you start tretinoin, it’s best to stop using other active ingredients (other than sunscreen actives, which are especially important now) so you don’t overdo it and irritate your skin.

-Tretinoin is pretty powerful and addresses everything from acne to aging, so it’s not a bad idea to strip your routine back at first and then slowly add other actives back in.
-After about three months of using tretinoin, I was able to reintroduce my weekly mandelic acid peel (though I skipped the retinoid the day before and the day of the peel) without irritation.
+Tretinoin is powerful and addresses everything from acne to aging, so it’s not a bad idea to strip your routine back at first and then slowly add other actives.
+After about three months of using tretinoin, I could reintroduce my weekly mandelic acid peel (though I skipped the retinoid the day before and the day of the peel) without irritation.

 Studies show that moisturizing before applying tretinoin can improve tolerance and does not interfere with effectiveness.
-If you want to learn more about different ways of applying tretinoin for optimal results, read our guide Tretinoin Skincare Routine – Designed for Absolutely No Irritation.
+If you want to learn more about different ways of using tretinoin for optimal results, read our guide, Tretinoin Skincare Routine – Designed for Absolutely No Irritation.

 Morning